 Descalzas Reales Monastery opening hours:

-For more information on bookings and ticket prices for individuals, tourist groups and educational groups, see the museum official website: www.patrimonionacional.es
+For more information on bookings and purchase of tickets for individuals, touristic groups and educational groups, as well as about COVID-19 RULES, see the museum official website: www.patrimonionacional.es